 Legal issues regarding premises liability can occur when the premises owner or manager is negligent in some way and a person becomes injured or has their personal property damaged as a result of this negligence.
 When we enter premises made available for public use—such as a hotel or a restaurant—we expect that the premises will be reasonably safe for us to use.
 However, this is sadly not always the case.
 Some premises owners or managers will cut corners and neglect issues they know full well about in order to save a few dollars.
-If you were hurt while on premises and want to discuss your possible legal options with premises liability lawyer in Hamilton, contact the Law Offices of Greg Prosmushkin, P.C. to learn more about your rights as an injury victim.
+If you were hurt while on premises and want to discuss your possible legal options with premises liability lawyer, contact the Law Offices of Greg Prosmushkin, P.C. to learn more about your rights as an injury victim.

 The duty of care